-Role of the Swiss Authorized Representative (CH-REP)
+Swiss Authorized Rep (CH-REP) Service

 NOTE: Due to a customs treaty, Liechtenstein-based companies may act as Swiss Authorised Representatives.
 Further, manufacturers and importers in Liechtenstein are exempt from having to appoint a Swiss AR, though they must meet other obligations, such as obtaining a Swiss Single Registration Number (CHRN).